Is DVC Right for You?

 Finally, notice how you plan.
 Do you enjoy spreadsheets and calendars?
 Many DVC fans secretly do.
 They track points, seasons, and deadlines like a game.
 If that sounds fun, you’ll fit right in.
 If it sounds like homework, walk away.
 Vacations should recharge you, not add chores.

-There’s no right answer here.
-Only a fit.
+There’s no right answer here — only a fit.
 Your habits either align or they don’t.
-DVC amplifies what you already are.
-Planner or free spirit.
-Creature of habit or restless explorer.
+DVC amplifies what you already are: planner or free spirit, creature of habit or restless explorer.

 How the Points System Really Feels

 Points look simple on a chart.
 They feel different in real life.
 Every room, resort, and season costs a specific number of points.
-You don’t pay cash at booking.
-You spend your annual allotment.
+You don’t pay cash at booking — you spend your annual allotment.
 When points run out, your options shrink fast.

 Members often describe points like a travel bank account.
 You can borrow from next year or bank leftovers.
 That flexibility sounds generous, but it can trap you if you overspend.
 Borrow too much, and next year feels tight.